 The gorgeous, Rococo Oriental, like the Cadillac Palace down the street, was designed by the Rapp Brothers in the 1920s.
 It fell into disrepair by the ’80s before being restored as part of the second Mayor Daley's initiative for a downtown theater district and reopening in 1998.
 The Oriental was locked up not too long ago with a four-year run of Wicked, but it’s now back in the regular rotation for Broadway in Chicago’s touring shows.

-Part of the Loop’s landmark Auditorium Building and overseen by Roosevelt University, this theater is a stunning piece of architecture (it was designed by Louis Sullivan and Dankmar Adler) with great acoustics, and puts on shows of all genres, from cabaret and Broadway to jazz to the occasional major act such as R. Kelly or My Morning Jacket.
+Part of the Loop’s landmark Auditorium Building and overseen by Roosevelt University, this theater is a stunning piece of architecture (it was designed by Louis Sullivan and Dankmar Adler) with great acoustics, and puts on shows of all genres, from cabaret and Broadway to jazz; it also plays host to the Joffrey Ballet and touring dance companies like Alvin Ailey, and to the occasional pop act such as Sigur Rós or My Morning Jacket.

 As the architectural centerpiece in Chicago’s classical-music landscape, Symphony Center is appropriately multifunctional.
 Its primary role, of course, is as the home of the Chicago Symphony Orchestra, which performs in Orchestra Hall every weekend from autumn to early summer.
 The CSO’s main program is supplemented by occasional visits from touring soloists, small ensembles and orchestras; Saturday morning family concerts; sporadic pop and jazz shows; and occasional concerts from the Civic Orchestra of Chicago (the CSO’s training orchestra for young musicians) and the Chicago Youth Symphony Orchestra.
 Also on site is Buntrock Hall, an auxiliary space for chamber music; the elegant Grainger Ballroom, which stages lectures and small ensemble performances; plus a learning center, a restaurant (Tesori) and a shop selling gifts and CDs, including many from the CSO’s own Resound label.

 This 1,325-seat proscenium theater was designed by Chicago architects Marshall & Fox in 1910.
 Under its original name, the Blackstone Theatre, it served as a home for the Federal Theatre Project in the 1930s and hosted the premiere of Lorraine Hansberry's A Raisin in the Sun in 1959, in addition to scads of touring shows.
-In 1988, it was sold to DePaul University, which renamed the theater in honor of donor Reskin in 1992; it now serves as the main public performance venue for DePaul's Theatre School.
+In 1988, it was sold to DePaul University, which renamed the theater in honor of donor Reskin in 1992.
+The Theatre School at DePaul now uses the Reskin for its kid-oriented Chicago Playworks productions, as well as renting it to other organizations.